emad-elsaid/emad-elsaid.github.io/Home.md

 - Cloning All Your GitHub Repositories or Updating Them in One Command
 - ERB Templates as Standalone Executables
 - Git as Messages Queue
-- Deploy rails application with docker compose and capistrano
+- Deploy rails application with docker compose and Capistrano
 - Integerating Jekyll and Octopress in Emacs
 - Enforcing Project Structure With Rspec
 - Tracing Ruby Applications Execution in 4 Lines